Parent wrongly translated to "subproject of"

 =========================================================== Two root projects, X and Y: =========================================================== /-------\ /-------\ | X | | Y | \-------/ \-------/ X and Y have no parent = both are not sub-projects of (an)other project(s) =========================================================== One root project, X, and one subproject, Y =========================================================== /-------\ | X | \-------/ | v /-------\ | Y | \-------/ X has no parent = is not a sub-project of another project Y has parent, X = is a sub-project of (parent) project, X

-#2 Updated by Txinto Vaz about 1 year ago
+#2 Updated by Txinto Vaz over 2 years ago

 Well, I've tried to override the validate_issue at issue.rb.
 I was trying to force the presence of parent issue.
 I used the validates prsence of parent , and then when it failed, instead of telling "parent issue is blank", the message was "subproject of is blank".